Current Projects

 ALSO IN THE PIPELINE

-The Housing LIN Consultancy (opens new window) team are also involved in a range projects with national, trade and professional bodies, local authorities, housing associations, charities and commercial partners.
-Where the funder grants permission, we will put our reports into the public domain so we can share the findings from our sector learning and improvement activities.
+The Housing LIN Consultancy team are also involved in a range of projects with national, trade and professional bodies, local authorities, combined authorities, housing associations, charities and commercial partners.
+Where the funder grants permission, we will put our reports and other resources into the public domain so we can share the findings from our sector learning and improvement activities.
+Recent examples include:

 To view all the latest Housing LIN case studies, reports, blogs and viewpoints, best to visit our News webpage.
-And, if you would like further information any of the above or would like to discuss other projects that you think will be of interest to the Housing LIN, email us at info@housinglin.org.uk
+And, if you would like further information on any of the above or would like to discuss other projects that you think will be of interest to the Housing LIN or benefit from our participation, email us at info@housinglin.org.uk